Fitness Volt

 Cristian Fry

 Cristian is a writer who has a wealth of experience in the health and fitness niche.
 After graduating with a degree in English, he started his career working as a full-time copywriter for a highly regarded supplements brand – helping to increase the awareness of the brand while producing high quality copy for the web.
 His passion for the health and fitness industry continued to grow, which allowed him to increase his knowledge in the form of supplement reviews, workout guides, nutrition guides, and various different topics regarding bodybuilding.
-At Fitness Volt, Cristian focuses his writing on producing various training and nutrition articles, as well as promoting the benefits of following a clean, well-balanced diet, and training regularly.
+At Fitness Volt, Cristian focuses his writing on producing various training and nutrition articles based on his own experience as fitness enthusiasts, as well as promoting the benefits of following a clean, well-balanced diet, and training regularly.

 Related